aashishkaf/aashishkaf.github.io/aboutme.md

 Hello!
 Thank you for coming here.
 My name is Aashish Kafle.
 I am first year graduate student in the Physics and Astroonomy department at Rice University, Houston TX.
 Originally from Kathmandu, Nepal, I have lived in Alabama for four years and am currently in Houston TX.

+Apart from Physics, I enjoy hiking (more of a mindless strolling in the wild), reading continental philosophy authors, listening to music ranging from Hard Rock to Qawwali, and a lot of Folk music from all over the world, playing terrible guitar (I'm pretty good at this actually!), playing Ping-Pong...